janus-idp/operator/tests/e2e/README.md

 $ make test-e2e BACKSTAGE_OPERATOR_TEST_MODE=rhdh-next
 ```

-#### Airgap testing of RHDH
+#### Airgap testing of Red Hat Developer Hub (RHDH)

 In this scenario, you want to run the E2E tests against an OpenShift cluster running in a restricted network.
 For this, the command below will make sure to prepare it by copying all the necessary images to a mirror registry, then deploy the operator.

+Make sure you are logged in to the OpenShift cluster using the `oc` command.
+See [Logging in to the OpenShift CLI](https://docs.openshift.com/container-platform/4.14/cli_reference/openshift_cli/getting-started-cli.html#cli-logging-in_cli-developer-commands) for more details.

-Please make sure to read the prerequisites in [Installing Red Hat Developer Hub (RHDH) in restricted environments](../../.rhdh/docs/airgap.adoc).
+Also make sure to read the prerequisites in [Installing Red Hat Developer Hub (RHDH) in restricted environments](../../.rhdh/docs/airgap.adoc).

 ```shell
 # if you want to have a mirror registry to be created for you as part of the airgap environment setup